miguelrincon/miguelrincon.github.io/_drafts/2019-04-07-miguelrincon-interview-prep.md

 So, my main experience in front-end frameworks has been with AngularJS, this is how I built Pulsar UI, the project I built with eBay.
 Previously I had worked with Backbone JS, which was the way got into building using Web Frameworks.

 Later, I helped my team at MCON select the next generation framework... so this made me built many test projects to try each of the frameworks out.
-When we decided to use VueJS becuase it was easier to learn and because it originated in China, which makes it easier for use to recruit for developers.
+When we decided to use Vue.js becuase it was easier to learn and because it originated in China, which makes it easier for use to recruit for developers.

 More recently, I lead the development of WeChat mini application, and most of its fundamentals derive from Vue and React.
 It is an application that is built using components and pages.